christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-2-section-3-axiology.md

 with its fellows.
 True mutually beneficial, consensual cooperation is the realm of only humans.

-Labor: humans are also the only creatures, thanks to our sociability and conscious rationality, that are capable of working towards a value - modifying the things in the natural world to an express purpose, long in advance and at a highly complex level.
+Creativity: humans are also the only creatures, thanks to our sociability and conscious rationality, that are capable of working towards a value - modifying the things in the natural world to an express purpose, long in advance and at a highly complex level.
 Other animals might do this to a degree, like the